dashingsoft/pyarmor/docs/questions.rst

 of :ref:`Advanced Topics`.

-If you distribute the obfuscated scripts in different platform or docker, make sure the releated cross platform options are set.
+If you distribute the obfuscated scripts in different platform or docker, make sure the related cross platform options are set.
 Because the obfuscated scripts include binary library, it's platform dependent, and Python version in target must be same as the version to obfuscate the scripts.